 Sales of Walt Disney World’s three most expensive Annual Passes are all currently paused.
 This means that the Disney Pirate Pass, Sorcerer Pass, and Incredi-Pass are all unavailable for purchase and have been for over a year.
 Only the lowest-level Disney Pixie Dust Pass, which is available exclusively to Florida residents and valid only on weekdays, remains available for new sales as of right now.

 Per Walt Disney World: “We are pausing new sales of select Annual Passes.
 All current Passholders can renew into any of our four pass types – at their renewal rate – and continue to visit using their pass.
 We will continue to evaluate the return of new sales for these passes.
 Please check back for the latest updates.”

-By Disney’s own admission, the decision to suspend new AP sales occurred due to anticipated crowds at Walt Disney World during the holiday season.
-For its part, Walt Disney World was correct in projecting heavy crowds.
-We won’t rehash all of that, but our crowd reports showed peak season crowds throughout the holiday season.
+By Disney’s own admission, the decision to suspend new AP sales occurred due to anticipated crowds at Walt Disney World during busier times of the year.
+For its part, Walt Disney World was correct in projecting heavy crowds and suspending AP sales to avoid running out of reservations on more dates.
 If organic demand were allowed to play out, attendance would’ve been even higher.

 As we’ve noted before, Annual Passholders are advantageous to Walt Disney World, but not in a constrained capacity environment at the expense of tourists.
 Statistically speaking, per visit spending is significantly higher among resort guests and day ticket holders than APs.
 It thus makes sense that Walt Disney World would want to prioritize those demographics and not fill the parks with Annual Passholders at the expense of more lucrative vacationers during busier seasons.